JasonYoder2026/Clean-Stream/Design/UseCases.md

 	  - The money is transferred from their bank account to their clean stream wallet.
 - UC3 - Use NFC to start machines
   - Business Requirement: BR1
-  - I think this is one of the use cases because our client want to get rid of the need for change and make payments digital.
+  - This is one of the use cases because our client want to get rid of the need for change and make payments digital.
 Before you can start a machine you need to pay, so using the NFC payment enables a machine to be "awakened" or started so using NFC to start machines is a use case.
   - Actors: customers
   - Flow:
     - Customer loads laundry into machine